About Us

 Randy Atkins, Director of Marketing, Valley Care Management

-Allison Dugan, Assistant Director, Shenandoah Valley Small Business Development Center
+Allison Dugan, Director, Shenandoah Valley Small Business Development Center

 Bradford Dyjak, Dayton Town Council Member and Massanutten Property Owners Association Administrator